-He has been published in several prestigious international research and scholarly journals including Issues in Mental Health Nursing, the American Journal for Nurse Practitioners, the Journal of the Association of Nurses in AIDS Care, the Journal of Lesbian, Gay, Bisexual, and Transgender Health Research, the Journal of Health & Social Policy, the Journal of Human Behavior in the Social Environment, the American Journal of Men's Health, the Journal of Transcultural Nursing, the Journal of Gay and Lesbian Youth, the American Journal of Lifestyle Medicine, the Journal of Social Service Research, The Nurse Practitioner: The American Journal of Primary Healthcare, the Advanced Emergency Nursing Journal, Public Health Nursing, and the Journal of the American Association of Nurse Practitioners.
+He has been published in several prestigious international research and scholarly journals including Issues in Mental Health Nursing, the American Journal for Nurse Practitioners, the Journal of the Association of Nurses in AIDS Care, the Journal of Lesbian, Gay, Bisexual, and Transgender Health Research, the Journal of Health & Social Policy, the Journal of Human Behavior in the Social Environment, the American Journal of Men's Health, the Journal of Transcultural Nursing, the Journal of Gay and Lesbian Youth, the American Journal of Lifestyle Medicine, the Journal of Social Service Research, The Nurse Practitioner: The American Journal of Primary Healthcare, the Advanced Emergency Nursing Journal, Public Health Nursing, Social Work in Public Health, and the Journal of the American Association of Nurse Practitioners.

 In 2016, Dr. Blackwell was inducted as a Fellow in the American Association of Nurse Practitioners (FAANP), a career-pinnacle accolade.
 The National Organization of Nurse Practitioner Faculties (NONPF) awarded Dr. Blackwell their 2017 national award for Outstanding Nurse Practitioner Educator.
 He is a member of the Sigma Theta Tau International Honor Society of Nursing, Golden Key National Honor Society, NONPF, and the Gay & Lesbian Medical Association, for which he is an expert representative for the profession of Nursing through public relations, media, and press outlets.
 In addition, he is board-certified nationally through the American Nurses Credentialing Center (ANCC) as both an Adult Nurse Practitioner (ANP-BC) and Adult-Gerontology Acute Care Nurse Practitioner (AGACNP-BC).